 If you need to make extra changes in the CSS of your content part, or use Before and After properties.
-With Divi you can do it with ease without ever leaving the visual builder’s interface.
+With Divi you can do it easily without leaving the visual builder’s interface.

 In CrocoBlock, you won’t be able to make changes in CSS unless you add then in Advanced CSS in Customizer.
 So no direct changes right from Elementor builder.

-As for the Before and After properties, the similar functionality is added with JetTricks Element Satellite widget.
-The difference is that you won’t have to use code at all when adding Before or After element.
+As for the Before and After properties, a similar functionality is added with JetTricks Element Satellite widget.
+The difference is that you won’t have to use code when adding the Before or After element.

 - A/B Testing with Divi Leads

 Once you’re on board with Divi, you can create several variations of your content and show the first one to one group of people.
 While the second variation will be displayed for the other group.
 After that you’ll get analytics on each of the design variations.
 That will help you decide what page’s (or element’s) design was more successful.